valtech/aem-easy-content-upgrade/Readme.md

 * doAddValuesToMultiValueProperty(String name, String[] values): adds the list of values to a property.
 The property is created if it does not yet exist.
 * doRemoveValuesOfMultiValueProperty(String name, String[] values): removes the list of values from a given property.
 * doReplaceValuesOfMultiValueProperty(String name, String[] oldValues, String[] newValues): removes the old values and adds the new values in a given property.
+* doJoinProperty(String name, String separator, Object fallback): join values of a property into a single value.
+Use null as fallback to delete properties having an empty array as a value.

 ```java
 aecu.contentUpgradeBuilder()